-We have acted as counsel to Targa Resources Partners LP (the "Partnership"), a Delaware limited partnership, with respect to certain legal matters in connection with the registration of common units and debt securities.
+We have acted as counsel for Targa Resources Partners LP (the "Partnership"), a Delaware limited partnership, with respect to certain legal matters in connection with the registration of common units representing limited partner interests in the Partnership and debt securities of the Partnership.
 We have also participated in the preparation of a Prospectus dated on or about the date hereof (the "Prospectus"), forming part of the Registration Statement on Form S-3 (the "Registration Statement").